kongmunist/mywebsite/pages/blog/pqsda1.md

 These are not many, and they cover much of what is needed.
 Interestingly enough, these can all be constructed through the use of two functions.

-# Function 1: Interpolation by timestamp (1, 4)
+# Function 1: Interpolation by timestamp (Analyses 1, 4)

 Most continuous sensors will not share timestamps, so you will need to align them (tossing stuff that doesn't line up perfectly) or "align them" (interpolate the denser value with a sparser one to get matching rows).
 Since we don't usually have a ton of data to spare, we go for interpolation.
-The code is simple.
+The code is simple, and just uses `np.interpolate`

 {{ add_pic("pqsda1/0.png", "") }}

 This is preferred for continuous vs. continous, but for event vs. event much can happen on longer timescales so I think interpolation is quite lossy.

-# Function 2: Select around timestamp (2, 3, 5)
+# Function 2: Select around timestamp (Analyses 2, 3, 5)

 Since these analyses all use event data, we will select y-variable data that lines up with the event timestamp.
 This function just slices out time ranges from the y-variable that are specific offsets from each x-variable event.